Lamont, Florida

-Lamont is an unincorporated community and census-designated place (CDP) in Madison County, Florida, United States.
-As of the 2020 census,the population was 170, down from 178 at the 2010 census.
+Lamont is an unincorporated community and census-designated place (CDP) in Jefferson County, Florida, United States.
+As of the 2020 census, the population was 170, down from 178 at the 2010 census.
 It is part of the Tallahassee metropolitan area.

 Geography

-Lamont is located on the eastern edge of Madison County and is bordered to the east by the Aucilla River, which forms the Madison County line.
+Lamont is located on the eastern edge of Jefferson County and is bordered to the east by the Aucilla River, which forms the Madison County line.

 U.S. Routes 19 and 27 run through the center of Lamont, leading southeast 23 mi to Perry and west 6 mi to Capps.
 Tallahassee, the state capital, is 29 mi west of Lamont via US-27, while Monticello, the Jefferson county seat, is 16 mi northwest of Lamont via US-19.

 According to the U.S. Census Bureau, the Lamont CDP has an area of 6.1 sqkm, all of it recorded as land.
 The Aucilla River, which runs along the eastern edge of the community, is a direct tributary of the Gulf of Mexico 25 mi to the south.

 Ted Turner's 29000 acre Avalon Plantation is located in Lamont, as is T. K. Wetherell's Oak Hill Plantation.
+Turner purchased the land in 1985 and lived there until his death on May 6, 2026.

 Education

-Madison County Schools operates public schools, including Madison County Central Schooland Madison County High School.
+Jefferson County Schools operates public schools, including Jefferson County Middle / High School.